jesuscollegemusicsociety/jesuscollegemusicsociety.github.io/jcms_site/text/ensembles-events.md

 touch with our [Chapel Sessions manager](mailto:jcms-chapel-sessions@jcsu.jesus.cam.ac.uk) if you'd like to perform at one of our chapel sessions.

-## Jesus Jazz
+## Jesus Big Band

-A new initiative this year, Jesus Jazz will be a jazz ensemble which meets regularly for relaxed jam sessions.
-As the year progresses and depending on numbers, there may be a re-launch of Jesus Big Band which will meet for regular rehearsals.
+Jesus College Big Band is relaunching this year, with weekly rehearsals to build up a varied repertoire.
+We aim to bring together musicians from across the university with an interest in classic and modern Big Band music.
+If you are interested in getting involved, please contact our [Big Band Manager](mailto:jcms-big-band@jcsu.jesus.cam.ac.uk).
-If you're interested in joining, contact our [Jazz Managers](mailto:jcms-jazz@jscsu.jesus.cam.ac.uk).
+We’d love to have you come along!

 ## Jesus Saxophone Ensemble